PrestaShop/example-modules/demojsrouting/README.md

 ### Supported PrestaShop versions

-Compatible with and 1.7.8.0 and above versions.
+Compatible with 1.7.8.0 and above versions.

 #### How to install:
 1. Copy the module into `modules` directory of your PrestaShop installation